 Once a search for data has been performed, there are a number of tools available to help sort, visualize, and refine the results.
 Many of these are built into the MAST Discovery Portal (hereafter, Portal), but there are also many additional tools available from the community at large.
 These tools enable users to explore JWST data, and data from other missions and surveys, view areas of digital sky surveys, select images and footprints from popular missions and surveys, cross-match and plot source catalogs, and view time series of selected targets.
-These capabilities facilitate planning JWST observing programs, exploring JWST data once the observations are available in the Archive, and understand JWST data in the context of the world-wide collection of data on a given source or field.
+These capabilities facilitate planning JWST observing programs, exploring JWST data once the observations are available in the Archive, and understand planned or existing JWST data in the context of the world-wide collection of data on a given source or field.
 Below are descriptions or links to tutorials on how to use these tools.

 Native MAST tools

 A simple query of a target name or position in the Portal will often bring up an abundance of information, with many ways to sort and filter in order to get exactly the data you are looking for.

 The top of each search results tab provides a number of tools for the user, including buttons for adding selected files to the download basket and exporting the search results table, as discussed in the Data Retrieval section.
 From here you can cross-match the current search results with another catalog from either MAST or CDS, and to create custom plots from various parameters within the current search results.
 There are three panels below to filter, select, and visualize the search results.